bogaudio/BogaudioModules/README-prerelease.md

 #### <a name="lmtr"></a> LMTR

 LMTR is a compact (6HP) [limiter](https://en.wikipedia.org/wiki/Dynamic_range_compression).
 Its controls behave the same as the corresponding controls on PRESSOR.
+Controls for attack and release times are on the context menu.

 In contrast to CLPR, LMTR does not distort the signal very much; it just reduces the amplitude of the signal to keep it below the threshold.